slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Brand is just a perception, and perception will match reality over time.
 Sometimes it will be ahead, other times it will be behind.
 But brand is simply a collective impression some have about a product."
 -- Elon Musk*

-> *"He who is known as an early riser need not get up until noon.*
+> *"He who is known as an early riser need not get up until noon."
 -- Proverb*